Prior

 FEES

 DMA may charge the actual, necessary, and direct cost of reproducing or transcribing a record.
 When the request calls for a copy of a record, and the record can be photocopied, DMA may charge its standard fee of $.25 for each impression produced in response to the request.
-If the requested record is not in easily understandable form (e.g. a computer file or a database entry), DMA may charge the actual cost of creating a readily legible copy.
+If the requested record is not in easily understandable form (e.g. a computer file or a database entry), DMA may charge the actual cost of creating a readily legible under the public records law copy.
 If the cost of locating a record or removing confidential information exceeds $50, DMA may charge the requester the actual, necessary and direct location or redaction cost.
 If the records are mailed to the requester, DMA may charge the actual, necessary and direct shipping cost.
 Regardless of who processes the request, fees will be calculated based on the hourly wage of the lowest paid staff member capable of performing the work.
 The above fees apply except where a different fee is authorized by law.
 DMA may request pre-payment if the total costs are greater than $5.
 Make checks payable to the Wisconsin Department of Military Affairs.

 MORE INFORMATION ABOUT WISCONSIN’S OPEN RECORDS LAW